-The best travel accessories for women are those you take with you, so this first section deals with packing lists and what you can’t possibly travel without.
+The best travel accessories for women are those you take with you, so this first section deals with packing lists and items you can’t possibly travel without.

 Long-term packing list